myra0i/API-CRUD/README.md

 *Author: Mercy Waruguru Mwangi*

-* A project that enables users to manipulate any data available by fetching,upating,deleting and adding data
+* A restful API developed using Nodejs that enables users to manipulate any data available by fetching, upating, deleting and adding data.

 *